RandyGaul/cute_framework/README.md

 ### Building from Source

-Another option for those familiar with CMake is to build from source with CMake.
+Building CF should be done with CMake.
+The reason CMake is chosen, is it's one of the only working cross-platform build generators in existence, that actually works pretty much everywhere.
 Make sure you have a compiler installed that you're familiar with beforehand.
 If you're new to C/C++ I highly recommend using Microsoft Visual Studio (Community Edition), for Windows users.
 If you don't like Visual Studio you can try gcc/g++ (MinGW), [tdm-gcc](https://jmeubank.github.io/tdm-gcc/) is recommended in this case.
 If you're MacOS, XCode (and the command line tools) are recommended.
 For Linux you'll probably use g++.

-It's highly recommended to use our [Cmake project template](https://github.com/RandyGaul/cute_framework_project_template#cmake-101-walkthrough) and follow along these steps with it!
+It's highly recommended to use CF's [Cmake project template](https://github.com/RandyGaul/cute_framework_project_template#cmake-101-walkthrough) and follow along these steps with it!

 1. Download and install CMake (v3.14 or higher, you can just get the latest version).
 CMake is for easy cross-platform building.
 Also install [git](https://git-scm.com/downloads).
 If you're new to git and a Windows user it's highly recommended to use [Github Desktop](https://desktop.github.com/).
 2. Copy CMakeLists.txt ([this one here](https://github.com/RandyGaul/cute_framework_project_template/blob/main/CMakeLists.txt)) into the top-level of your project directory.